 Directions

-Chop the onion very finely, and rehogaren a skillet in oil and butter 5 minutes.
-Add the chopped chicken and mix thoroughly.
-Season with salt and pepper and reserve.
+Chop the onion very finely and sauté in the oil and butter in a saucepan for 5 minutes.
+Add the chopped chicken and mix well.
+Add the chopped ham and season with salt and pepper.
+Put in a bowl and set aside

-Meanwhile in a large skillet or large saucepan to fire half put to melt the butter with the oil.
-Add flour and turns until the flour is toast slightly moving well with a spoon or wooden spatula until a ball forms.
+In the same saucepan over medium heat, melt the butter with the oil.
+Add the flour and stir until the flour is lightly toasted, stirring well with a wooden spoon or spatula until it forms a ball.

 It is very important that we ensure that flour is cooked both now and then with milk because that is what will make our Croquettes unsurpassed throughout the process.
 This flour with oil and butter mixture is lama roux and is the basis of all the croquettes.

-Start adding the hot milk gradually moving non-stop with a few rods (reserve the spoon for later), taking care that there are no lumps. but it is not the most important thing because in the event of lumps, you can remove them with the help of a hand in the same skillet or pan mixer.
+We start adding the hot milk little by little, stirring non-stop with a whisk (we reserve the spoon for later), taking care that there are no lumps.
+But it is not the most important thing because in the event that there are lumps, we can remove them with the help of a hand blender in the same pan or saucepan.

-When we are sure there are no lumps, descend the fire to medium-low and continue cooking the bechamel moving nonstop.
-Add salt and nutmeg poso just to get the taste that we like.
-To me, like with much nutmeg but this is a matter of taste.
+When we are sure that there are no lumps, lower the heat to medium-low, and continue cooking the béchamel sauce, stirring non-stop for at least 5 minutes.
+This will make the béchamel sauce creamy and with a delicious flavor. .
+Add the salt and nutmeg little by little until you get the flavor you like best.
+I like it with a lot of nutmeg but this is a matter of taste.

-Last minutes (3 or 4), add the ham and the pole and move well.
-Continue cooking without stopping moving, now with the wooden spoon until the sauce has completely lost the taste of milk and the flour is not noticeable (about 8-10 minutes).
-The flavor will be simply irresistible at this time.
+After a few minutes (3 or 4), add the chicken and ham and stir well.
+Continue cooking without stopping stirring, now again with the wooden spoon until the sauce has completely lost the milk flavor and the flour is not noticeable (about 10 minutes).
+The taste will simply be irresistible at that moment.

-Pour the mixture on a baking tray.
-Well extend the chicken croquettes mixture and let cool at least 10 hours in the fridge.
-It is best to let it cool overnight in the fridge.
+Pour the mixture onto a baking tray.
+Spread well, cover with plastic wrap and let cool first out of the fridge and when it is no longer hot, in the fridge for at least 10 hours.
+It's best to let it cool overnight in the fridge.

-The portion of dough through the egg beaten with the help of two spoons.
-Drain the egg well and pass it to the dish with bread crumbs.
-Using a spoon or your hands (I prefer to do it by hand), shaping the croquette taking care that it is well covered bread grated on all sides.
+Dip the dough in the flour and then in the beaten egg with the help of two spoons.
+Drain it well with egg and transfer it to the plate with breadcrumbs.
+With the help of a spoon or your hands (I prefer to do it by hand), shape the croquette, taking care that it is well covered with breadcrumbs on all sides.

-To fry them, heat the olive oil, and fry the chicken croquettes taking care of not sticking with others and which are well browned on all sides.
-Do not FRY never more than 5 or six every time.
-Put them on a plate with a paper towel and then pass them to a dish to enjoy!
+To fry them, heat the olive oil, and fry the croquettes, taking care that they do not stick to each other and that they are well browned on all sides.
+Never fry more than 5 at a time.
+Put them on a plate with absorbent paper and then transfer them to a plate.

 - The imagination to power: test to make them of tandoori chicken